 Which pet-friendly Miami hotel has the most outdoor space for dogs?+

-The Biltmore Hotel Miami Coral Gables sits on 150 acres of grounds, giving dogs more on-property walking space than any other hotel on this list.
+The Biltmore Hotel Miami Coral Gables is on 150 acres of grounds, giving dogs more on-property walking space than any other hotel on this list.
 Mandarin Oriental, Miami offers a close second with the Brickell Key island perimeter path, approximately 0.7 miles of traffic-free waterfront walking.

 Can I leave my pet alone in the hotel room?+